 While many individuals suffer from acne during their teenage years and even into young adulthood, the physical reminder of this phase is often visible on the skin long after the acne has passed.
 Acne scarring is a very real reminder of just how aggressive acne can be and a residual effect that can be tricky to cover up or eliminate.
-Fortunately, those that bear the scars of acne now have many more options when it comes to treatment.
+Fortunately, those that bear the scars of acne now have many more options when it comes to treatment to get rid of acne scars.
 From topical solutions to medical procedures aimed at smoothing the skin, it’s not necessary to endure these scars when relief from their appearance is available.

 Until a plan of treatment is decided upon in order to get rid of acne scars, it’s important to maintain a balanced skin care routine to avoid further irritation or discoloration.
 Scars can become more pronounced with exposure to UV rays and care should be taken to protect scars from over-exposure.
 Similarly, it’s imperative that if scars are accompanied by additional acne outbreaks, the patient remains vigilant in their attempt to leave acne alone.
 Agitating the skin further could result in future scarring as bacteria build-up increases and collagen becomes damaged with efforts to remove acne.